Ares-Developers/Ares-docs/bugfixes/type2/movingalphalights.rst

-.. index:: Alphalights; Alpha lights will now move with the object they are attached to.
+.. index:: Alpha Lights; Will now move with the object they are attached to
-.. index:: Alphalights; Alpha lights can now have multiple facings.
+.. index:: Alpha Lights; Can now have multiple facings

 ===================
 Moving Alpha Lights